RileyGWeb/secure-pay-service/privacy-policy.markdown

 layout: policy
 title: Privacy Policy
 subtitle: Protecting your private information is our priority.
-This Statement of Privacy applies to 4050 NW 29TH STREET and Secure Pay Service, LLC and governs data collection and usage.
-For the purposes of this Privacy Policy, unless otherwise noted, all references to Secure Pay Service, LLC include 4050 NW 29TH STREET.
+This Statement of Privacy applies to 8950 SW 74th Court Suite:2201 Miami, FL 33156 and Secure Pay Service, LLC and governs data collection and usage.
+For the purposes of this Privacy Policy, unless otherwise noted, all references to Secure Pay Service, LLC include 8950 SW 74th Court Suite:2201 Miami, FL 33156.
 The Secure Pay Service, LLC website is a sales and service site.
 By using the Secure Pay Service, LLC website, you consent to the data practices described in this statement.
 imageAltText: Mobile Payments
 ---